dcunited001/dcunited001.github.io/_posts/2016-09-11-fallout-zero-a-little-psychological-torture-never-left-a-mark.md

-Meanwhile, everyone I know tells me my products have no hope and that I'm a lazy failure, when I'm truly a workaholic, in the most ironically tragic sense.
+Meanwhile, everyone I know tells me my products have no hope and that I'm a lazy failure, when I'm truly a workaholic, in the most tragically ironic sense.
 America is a joke, but no one bats an eye, which means this is just how it is.
 I'm afraid it's how it has always been.
 I asked way too many questions about America around 20 years old, from a sense of patriotism.
 I've always been a patriot.
 Now that